-Try switching your EMAIL_BACKEND setting to Django's File backend and then running your email-sending code again.
+If you think Anymail might be causing the problem, try switching your EMAIL_BACKEND setting to Django's File backend and then running your email-sending code again.
 If that causes errors, you'll know the issue is somewhere other than Anymail.
 And you can look through the EMAIL_FILE_PATH file contents afterward to see if you're generating the email you want.

-1.7.2 Getting help
+1.7.2 Support

-If you've gone through the suggestions above and still aren't sure what's wrong, the Anymail community is happy to help.
-Anymail is supported and maintained by the people who use it - like you!
-(We're not employees of any ESP.)
+If you've gone through the troubleshooting above and still aren't sure what's wrong, the Anymail community is happy to help.
+Anymail is supported and maintained by the people who use it-like you!
+(The vast majority of Anymail contributors volunteer their time, and are not employees of any ESP.)